ThomasCES/scientific_python_cheat_sheet/sheet.md

 a.keys()                                     # get list of keys
 a.values()                                   # get list of values
-a.items()                                    # get list of key-value pairs del a['red']                                 # delete key and associated with it value
+a.items()                                    # get list of key-value pairs del a['red']                                 # delete key and the associated value
 ```

 ### Control Flow : if, for, while